Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10

-Despite extensive temperature-dependent high-pressure SXRD measurements down to 20 K, no signatures of incommensurate modulation associated with density wave (DW) ordering were detected, contrary to what was observed by Zhang et al. \cite{Zhang2020a}.
+Despite our extensive temperature-dependent high-pressure SXRD measurements down to 20 K, no signatures of incommensurate modulation associated with density wave (DW) ordering were detected, contrary to what was observed by Zhang et al. \cite{Zhang2020a} under ambient pressure.
 To eliminate the possibility that weak satellite reflections were obscured by background scattering from the diamond anvil cell or residual pressure effects, we conducted low-temperature SXRD experiments under ambient-pressure at P24 beamline DESY, Hamburg using the same batch of single-crystals.
-These measurements below 130 K likewise revealed no incommensurate satellites in any region of reciprocal space as shown in Figure S4 in the SI \cite{la4ni3o10suppmat2025a}, thereby suggesting the weak nature of any incommensurate modulation.
-Crystallographic data for the data collected in DESY are provided in the SI \cite{la4ni3o10suppmat2025a}.
+Although the main Bragg reflections were over-saturated, these measurements below 130 K likewise revealed no incommensurate satellites in any region of reciprocal space as shown in Figure S5 in the SI \cite{la4ni3o10suppmat2025a}, thereby suggesting the weak nature of any incommensurate modulation.
+Crystallographic data for the data collected in DESY are provided in Tables S3 and S6 in the SI \cite{la4ni3o10suppmat2025a}.

+To conclusively verify their presence, we performed preliminary measurements at the ID28 beamline at the ESRF at 140 and 80 K under ambient pressures, where the incommensurate satellites could be clearly observed, presumably due to the higher brilliance enabled by the multi-bend achromat lattice design of the fourth-generation synchrotron as shown in Figure \ref{incomm}.
+The weak intensity of the satellites with average intensities of approximately $10^{-4}$ relative to the principal Bragg reflections indicates that the modulation is likely weak and the underlying three-dimensional lattice remains essentially undistorted, as commonly observed in other incommensurate systems such as Mo$_2$S$_3$, CuV$_2$S$_4$, EuAl$_4$, SrAl$_4$, Sm$_2$Ru$_3$Ge$_5$, and Gd$_2$Os$_3$Si$_5$ \cite{schuttewj1993b, ramakrishnan2019a, ramakrishnan2022a, kotla2025a, ramakrishnan2024a, bugaris2017charge, sharma2024a}.

-Notably, Zhang et al.,'s \cite{Zhang2020a} study provided limited quantitative analysis of the lattice modulation, and later investigations have not reproduced the reported low-temperature single-crystal XRD results.
+The present work shows first observation of incommensurate satellite reflections in flux-grown crystals, whereas prior work by Zhang et al. \cite{Zhang2020a} was performed on crystals grown using the floating-zone method.
+This demonstrates that the manifestation of the weak satellites is impervious to the crystal growth technique and can therefore be regarded as an intrinsic property of La$_4$Ni$_3$O$_{10}$.
+Notably, following Zhang et al.'s~\cite{Zhang2020a} work, subsequent investigations have not consistently reproduced the reported low-temperature single-crystal XRD results.